Huckiel7/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Update on task 5, We must accept finite disappointment, but never lose infinite hope
+Chmod variation on task 5